My Tarot Decks

 The Instant Archetypes Tarot: This is a new Major Arcana-only deck with oversized cards, based on modern archetypes.

 Jonasa Jaus: This is a gorgeous deck by Spanish artist Angela Castrillón, who goes by the stage name Jonasa Jaus and titled her deck after it.
 It’s bursting with plants and girls and life.
-(Note: some sources on the internet claim inaccurately this is a Tarot de Marseilles deck; however, it’s clearly drawing upon Rider-Waite themes.)
+(Note: the creator claims this is a Tarot de Marseilles-inspired deck; however, it’s clearly drawing upon Rider-Waite themes, so I include it as an RWS deck.)

 Jugendstil Tarot by Jyo-Ji Domon *: This is a stunning art nouveau majors-only deck from Japan.
 Mine is a 2013 reprint from the original 1986 edition; both are out of print now.
 (Not 100% on the artist; the studio is Shinshei Shuppan.)